-Because of this, the Town of Creston and the Regional District of Central Kootenay (RDCK), in collaboration with Columbia Basin Trust, established a water conservation strategy.
+Because of this, the Town of Creston and the RDCK, in collaboration with Columbia Basin Trust, established a water conservation strategy.
 This program was aimed at reducing basin-wide water consumption by 20% by 2015, over the 2009 baseline.
-Per capita, water consumption in Creston, in 2022, was down from the 2009 values by 25% after population growth was accounted for.
+Per capita, water consumption in Creston, in 2023, was down from the 2009 values by 28% after population growth was accounted for.